comses-education/github-starter-course/README.md

 Working on a local repository makes it easier to work on new features, fix bugs, and organize your commits into logical, coherent sets of changes.
 When you **clone a repository**, downloading it to your local computer, you can use your favorite text editor instead of the GitHub web UI to edit and modify these files.
 Some popular text editors include [VS Code](https://code.visualstudio.com/), [Atom](https://atom.io/) or in our case, programming platforms like NetLogo.

 Cloning a repository from GitHub creates an exact replica of the Git repository that GitHub is managing, which includes the entire history of the Git repository.
 This is what makes Git a **distributed** version control system.
-You can switch to any version of a file recorded in your Git repository, view differences between versions of files or switch to a specific version.
+You can switch to any version of any file recorded in your Git repository and view the history of changes that happened to that file, a fully provenanced graph of changes.

-It's very important to keep in mind the difference between **local** and **remote** repositories.
-Your **local** repositories are the ones you are directly interacting with, and your **remote** repositories are typically the ones on the cloud, e.g., GitHub.com or GitLab.com or bitbucket.org.
+It's very important  the difference between **local** and **remote** repositories. **Local** repositories exist on the filesystem of the computer you're directly interacting with and **remote** repositories are exist somewhere accessible on the network, e.g., GitHub.com, GitLab.com or bitbucket.org.

 To learn more about cloning, read ["Cloning a Repository"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).